ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-But we don't know whether the current capsule has the same brand as any preexisting capsule.
+However, don't know whether the current capsule has the same brand as any preexisting capsule.
-Therefore, `Capsule.current` returns a _packed_ access, and unpacking the result generates a fresh `'k` that's distinct from the brand of all other capsules.
+`Capsule.current` returns a _packed_ access, and unpacking the result generates a fresh `'k` that's distinct from the brand of all other capsules.

-Unfortunately, that means we can never access data from capsules other than the current one.
+That means we can never access data from capsules other than the current.

 ```ocaml
 let increment_other (other_ref : (int ref, 'k) Capsule.Data.t) =